Documentation Index

 Editing a Profile

-Click the ✏️ Edit icon on any profile row to update it.
+Click the ✏️ Edit icon on any profile row to open the Edit OIDC Provider dialog.

 - Client Secret.
-Leave blank to keep the existing secret; enter a new value to rotate
+Leave the field blank to keep the existing secret unchanged.
+Enter a new value to rotate the secret; the previous value is replaced atomically and cannot be recovered.

 The provider type (OIDC) cannot be changed on an existing profile.
-If you need a different protocol, delete the profile and create a new one.
+If a different protocol or provider type is required in the future, delete this profile and create a new one.

 Deleting a Profile

-Click the 🗑️ Delete icon to remove a profile.
-Deletion is protected by a confirmation dialog that tells you how many active sessions the profile currently has.
+Click the 🗑️ Delete icon on a profile row to remove it.
+Deletion is protected by a confirmation dialog that reports the number of active SSO sessions the profile currently owns, so you can gauge the impact before confirming.

-When a user signs in through SSO for the first time, Invent needs to decide whether to create a new account on the fly or reject the sign-in:- JIT enabled (default): first-time SSO sign-ins auto-create the Invent user.
-Combined with Auto-Join on the domain, this is the fastest way to onboard a team at scale.
+When a user signs in through SSO for the first time and no matching Invent account exists, the profile’s JIT setting determines what happens next:- JIT enabled (default).
+Invent creates the user automatically from the claims returned by the identity provider.
+Combined with Auto-Join on the matching verified domain, this is the fastest way to onboard a team at scale.
+Users never need to be invited manually.

 Revoking Sessions

-Dedicated session revocation (a sessions table with per-user sign-out and “sign out everyone” controls) is coming soon.
-For now, deleting a profile is the only way to revoke its direct SSO sessions, and that happens automatically as part of the delete.
+Dedicated session revocation controls (a sessions table with per-user sign-out and an organization-wide “sign out everyone” action) are coming soon.
+For now, the only way to forcibly revoke the SSO sessions created through a specific profile is to delete the profile itself.
+Deletion revokes every session owned by the profile in the same transaction.

 Vendor Detection